-Reception Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes All about me Festivals and Celebrations We could be heroes Our Amazing world Journe eys Understanding the world / Festivals They will begin to understand and value the differences of individuals and groups within their own community.
+Reception Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes All about me Festivals and Celebrations We could be heroes Our Amazing world Journ eys Understanding the world / Festivals They will begin to understand and value the differences of individuals and groups within their own community.
 Children will have opportunity to develop their emerging moral and cultural awareness.
-Understanding the world involves guiding child visiting parks, libraries and museums to meeting our culturally, socially, technologically and ecolor our culturally, socially, technologically and ecolor them.
-Identifying their family: Commenting on photos of their family; naming who they can see and of what relation they are to them.
+All about me Understanding the world involves guiding child visiting parks, libraries and museums to meetin, our culturally, socially, technologically and eco Identifying their family.
+Commenting on photos of their family; naming who they can see and of what relation they are to them.
 Name and describe people who are familiar to me To recognise similarities and difference within their own likes and dislikes.
 Show interest in the lives of other people who are familiar to me Talk about what they do with their family and places they have been with their family.
 Draw similarities and make comparisons between other families.
 History To look at pictures of when we were younger.
-How old was I?
-Was I at nursery?
 How have I changed?
-Science Discuss transition from summer into autumn ITalk about why things happen: harvest, making bread ren to make sense of their physical wor g important members of society such as l Id and their community.
-The frequ police officers, nurses and firefight ers.
-In addition, listening to a broad select ds their familiarity with words that suppor ion of stories, non-fiction, rhymes and poems will foster their understanding of d widening children's vocabulary Encourage them to comment on what their home is like.
-Show photos of the children's homes and encourage them to draw comparisons in Uganda History Transport long ago - compare and contrast past and present Geography Knowing there are different countries in the world (China (revisit learning from Spring1) Uganda (Edu Kids) Similarities and differences between countries/environments Uganda Computing Creating media - Purple mash - 2 create a story. pushes and pulls magnets
+Science Discuss transition from summer into autumn ITalk about why things happen: harvest, making bread Humans - members of family, people who are familiar.
+Celebrations ren to make sense of their physical wor g important members of society such as logically diverse world.
+As well as buildin History Recognise and describe special times or events for family or friends (Christmas, Bonfire night, Diwali, Remembrance Day, Christmas Recognise that people have different beliefs and celebrate special times in different ways (birthday wall) Diwali: compare and contrast character from stories, including figures from the past: looking at clothes.
+Talk about significant events in my own experience (birthdays and celebrations) Science/Geography Talk about aspects of my familiar world such as the place where I live or the natural world Explore a range of materials, Observe, measure and record how materials change when heated and cooled - chocolate heroes Id and their community.
+The frequ police officers, nurses and firefight ency and range of children's personal expo ers.
+In addition, listening to a broad select ds their familiarity with words that suppor eriences increases their knowledge and sense ion of stories, non-fiction, rhymes and poems of the world around them - from will foster their understanding of d widening children's vocabulary Encourage them to comment on what their home is like.
+Show photos of the children's homes and encourage them to draw comparisons in Uganda History Transport long ago - compare and contrast past and present Introduce children to significant figures who have been to space and begin to understand that these events happened before they were born.
+(Maggie Smith - space scientist) Geography Knowing there are different countries in the world (China (revisit learning from Spring1) Computing Computing systems - Children are aware of the technology in the world around them. sparkler biscuits Update seasons display: discuss transition from autumn to winter Light - describe what they can see and hear.
+Computing Creating media - Mini mash - Painting using different technology (Ipads/laptops) world.
+Geography/Computing Use images, video clips, shared texts and other resources to bring the wider world into the classroom.
+Listen to what children say about what they see.
+Programming A - Bee bots - exploring moving toys. how are they similar/different?
+Can children talk about their homes and what there is to do near their homes?
+Uganda (Edu Kids) Similarities and differences between countries/environments Uganda Computing Creating media - Purple mash - 2 create a story.